Irish watchdog won't probe U.S. firms over Prism

 Max Schrems, the founder of europe-v-facebook, said: "We have the impression that the ODPC is trying to simply ignore the complaints and the whole Prism scandal."

-The 25-year-old law student is also awaiting responses to complaints he has filed against Yahoo in Germany and Microsoft and Skype in Luxembourg.
+The 25-year-old law student is also awaiting responses to complaints he has filed against Yahoo (YHOO.O) in Germany and Microsoft (MSFT.O) and Skype in Luxembourg.

 LEADERS PETITIONED